 - Be a good role model for the behavior you expect

 Where to Start

-When you’re first learning how to discipline a toddler, it can be challenging to identify where to start.
+When first learning how to discipline a toddler, it can be challenging to identify where to start.
 To ease this transition, start by focusing on the effective discipline techniques and then ease yourself into the different healthy discipline tools listed above.